anpol/golang-notes/golang-spec.md

 There are four ways to represent the integer value as a numeric constant:

-- \x followed by exactly two hexadecimal digits;
+1. \\x followed by exactly two hexadecimal digits,
+    - \\X is not allowed;
-- \u followed by exactly four hexadecimal digits;
+1. \\u followed by exactly four hexadecimal digits;
-- \U followed by exactly eight hexadecimal digits,
+1. \\U followed by exactly eight hexadecimal digits,
-- a plain backslash \ followed by exactly three octal digits.
+1. a plain backslash \\ followed by exactly three octal digits.

 Quote escapes are not always valid:

-- \'   U+0027 single quote  (valid escape only within rune literals)
+- \\'   U+0027 single quote  (valid escape only within rune literals)
-- \"   U+0022 double quote  (valid escape only within string literals)
+- \\"   U+0022 double quote  (valid escape only within string literals)

 ## String literals